Getting an Interview

 It feels more like a meat market.

 Hope you get picked!

-I applied in-person and the process took 4 days – interviewed at Starbucks in June 2011.
+I applied in-person.
+The process took 4 days – interviewed at Starbucks in April 2010.Interview Details

 Went in person with my resume and introduced myself to the manager on a Monday.
 He called me a few days later and we scheduled an interview.
 It was very laid back and I wasn't nervous because I had researched the company a fair amount online, and knew the culture from talking to Starbucks employees as well, so that helped.
 After the interview he offered the job and I accepted.